Vaishnav-Kanhirathingal/Vaishnav-Kanhirathingal/README.md

 }
 ```

-## A few skills I have experience with  -

-> Hover over the icons to see their respective names...
+> Hover over the icons to see their respective titles or functions...

 ### Primary Skills